 Viola tectiflora W.Becker

-Viola tectiflora is a small, stemless annual or short-lived perennial that belongs to the group of Rosulate Violas.
+Viola tectiflora is a small stemless annual or short-lived perennial that belongs to the group of Rosulate Violas.
 It forms rosettes of semi-succulent, usually purplish-brown leaves with hairy scalloped edges.
 The rosettes grow up to 2 inches (5 cm) in diameter.
 Leaves change color to blend in with their backgrounds.
-Flowers are white tinged with pink and appear from spring to early summer.
+Flowers are white, tinged with pink, and appear from spring to early summer.

 How to Grow and Care for Viola tectiflora